Generic Green's Conjecture and Generic Geometric Syzygy Conjecture in Positive Characteristic: Family of Lazarsfeld-Mukai Bundles

 \begin{enumerate}[\normalfont(i)] \item The kernel $\cF$ is a locally free sheaf of rank $r+1$ on $\cX$.
-Its dual $\cF^{\vee}$ is denoted as the universal Lazarfeld-Mukai bundle $\cE$ for $\pi:(\cX,\cC)\to \cT$ associated to the line bundle $\cA$ on $\cC$.
+Its dual $\cF^{\vee}$ is denoted as the family of Lazarfeld-Mukai bundles $\cE$ for $\pi:(\cX,\cC)\to \cT$ associated to the line bundle $\cA$ on $\cC$.
 We have $\det(\cE)=\cL$. \item For every $t\in \cT$, the following pullback of the exact sequence (\ref{Lar}) along the fiber $X_t$ is exact.

 where $i_t:C_t\hookrightarrow X_t$ denotes the closed embedding.
-In particular, $\cE_t:=\cF_t^{\vee}$ is the Lazarsfeld-Mukai bundle associated to a pair $(C_t,A_t)$ on $X_t$.
-Moreover, it satisfies the following numerical invariants: $\det(\cF_t)=\cL_t=\cO_{X_t}(C_t), h^0(\cE_t)=h^0(\cA_t)+h^1(\cA_t),h^1(\cE_t)=h^2(\cE_t)=0$. \end{enumerate} \end{prop} \begin{proof} For (i), note that $\cC\subseteq \cX$ is a divisor, $i_*\cA$ being locally isomorphic to $i_*\cO_{\cC}$, has homological dimension 1 over $\cO_{\cX}$.
+In particular, $\cE_t:=F_t^{\vee}$ is the Lazarsfeld-Mukai bundle associated to a pair $(C_t,\cA_t)$ on $X_t$.
+Moreover, it satisfies the following numerical invariants: $\det(\cE_t)=\cL_t=\cO_{X_t}(C_t), h^0(\cE_t)=h^0(\cA_t)+h^1(\cA_t),h^1(\cE_t)=h^2(\cE_t)=0$. \end{enumerate} \end{prop} \begin{proof} For (i), note that $\cC\subseteq \cX$ is a divisor, $i_*\cA$ being locally isomorphic to $i_*\cO_{\cC}$, has homological dimension 1 over $\cO_{\cX}$.
 Hence $\cF$ is locally free.
 It is clear that $\cE=\cF^{\vee}$ has rank $r+1$.
 As the map $\cF\to\pi^*\pi_*i_*\cA$ drops rank along $\cC$, $\det(\cF)=\cO_{\cX}(-\cC)$, i.e. $\det(\cE)=\cL$.